shovanpaul48/IC-Testing-device/README.md

 ## Result 🚀

-We tried some ICs (7400,7404,7408...etc) on this device.
+I tried some ICs (7400,7404,7408...etc) on this device.

 ### Simulation result

-First we tried our algorithm in proteous before build the device physically.
+First I tried our algorithm in proteous before build the device physically.
 Here are some result -
 ![Simulation1](https://github.com/shovanpaul48/IC-Testing-device/blob/master/Images/SIMUresul4.png)